beejjorgensen/bgnet/src/bgnet.md

 # Man Pages

-\index{man pages} In the Unix world, there are a lot of manuals.
+[ix[man pages]] In the Unix world, there are a lot of manuals.
 They have little sections that describe individual functions that you have at your disposal.